 For more information on the requirements to apply, see the Bridge to the Doctorate program website.

 For admission to the Astronomy Bridge Program, students should have a baccalaureate degree in astronomy, physics, mathematics, or a closely related STEM field.
 Students must have completed Calculus I and Calculus II.
 Multivariable calculus and additional mathematics courses are strongly encouraged.
 Students must have completed at least two semesters of introductory, calculus-based, physics.
 Additional intermediate or upper-level physics courses are strongly encouraged.
 No prior experience in astronomy is necessary.

 Initial admission decisions will be issued on April 1.
 Matriculating students should plan to arrive at UVA in mid-July for orientation and summer workshops before the start of classes.

-Applicants and faculty mentors who seek additional information about this program in Astronomy are encouraged to contact astronomy Professor Zhi-Yun Li.
+Applicants and faculty mentors who seek additional information about this program in Astronomy are encouraged to contact astronomy Professor Phil Arras.
 For more information on the overall bridge program, contact Jasmine Crenshaw, director of diversity programs in the Office of Graduate and Postdoctoral Affairs; Keisha John, associate dean for diversity and inclusion; and Dinko Pocanic, associate dean for graduate programs.